 Harvard University Housing (HUH) manages almost 3,000 apartments within about a one-mile radius of Harvard Square.
 These apartments range from one-room studios to two-, three-, and four-bedroom apartments.
 Visit the Harvard University Housing website for complete information on rents, eligibility, descriptions, and the application process.
 In HUH-managed properties, leases are typically for one year and end on June 30.
 Applications are accepted at any time, but the best selection will be available to those who apply in March or April.

 The Graduate Commons program is a unique interdisciplinary program available to residents in a number of Harvard University Housing properties.

 The Center for the Study of World Religions, at Harvard Divinity School, has 13 apartments for rent to Harvard affiliates.
 See Housing at the CSWR.

 Cronkhite Graduate Center is a residence hall for Harvard graduate students that invites applications from HDS students.
 It has a mandatory meal plan.
-Contracts for residence run only for the academic year.
+Housing and meal plan contracts run year-round.

 Housing at the CSWR

 The Center for the Study of World Religions, at Harvard Divinity School, has 13 apartments for rent to Harvard affiliates.
 The CSWR community is composed of scholars of diverse nationalities and religious traditions at varying stages in their academic careers (graduate students, postdoctoral researchers, and senior faculty), making it a dynamic and inspiring place to live and learn.
 See the CSWR website for details.

 In addition to administering University-owned apartments, Harvard University Housing (HUH) has engaged Off Campus Partners to manage an online database with listings of rental units offered by private landlords and real estate agents.
 This database can be searched at no cost from any computer with Internet access.
 HUH also maintains listings posted by Harvard affiliates who are looking for a roommate.